commanderklaus/covid-visualizer-us/README.md

-# covid-visualizer-us
+# Covid Visualizer US

-Covid-19 spread visualization using NYT data and D3.js
+This is an exercise in visualizing Covid-19 data collected and made public by @nytimes using the D3.js JavaScript library.